um-grex/grex-docs/content/english/connecting/data-transfer/_index.md

 Symbolic links across the filesystems do not work in Globus, unless both filesystems are shared!

 To enable sharing filesystems other than $HOME, the following special file has to be edited: ``` ~/.globusonline/lta/config-paths ```
 By default Globus creates this file with only one line, ```~/,0,1``` that corresonds to user's home directory.
-To add your project, or other filesystems, an extra line per filesystem has to be added to the file.
+To add your project, or other filesystems, an extra line per filesystem must be added to the file.
 An example below shows a correct ```~/.globusonline/lta/config-paths``` file for Grex.

 {{< highlight bash >}}